How a business management solution can help manufacturing industry remain on top of their game, despite a low workforce.

 Ah, Christmas.
 The traditions, the gifts, the decorations, and, of course, the food.
 With Christmas around the corner, the manufacturing industry has jumped, all guns blazing, into the season’s retail madness.
 Amidst such high level of competition, the ability to meet customer demands, on time, holds the key to whether Santa blesses you with a fat balance sheet or it disappears like a puff of smoke, up the chimney.

 But here is the Christmas ‘gotcha’ moment for manufacturers.
 While you, as a company are bracing yourself for a high volume of orders, your staff are looking forward to a period of fun and relaxation with their family.
-Suddenly you will be flooded with leave requests, left, right and centre, and those who have used up their quota of leave, will unexpectedly start falling sick.
+Suddenly you will be flooded with leave requests, left, right and center, and those who have used up their quota of leave, will unexpectedly start falling sick.
 Either way, you will be short-staffed around what is potentially the busiest and most profitable time of the year.

 To ensure that your productivity levels don’t drop, despite a low workforce, during the festive period, you need to position yourself to succeed in the following three areas: